dillonforrest/startup/_posts/2015-03-20-open-source-as-a-startups-competitive-advantage.md

 #### By developers for developers

-Tom's article makes the benefits of open source trivial to realize.
+Tom's post suggests the benefits of open source are trivial to realize.
 The reality is probably closer to the opposite.
+It's probably difficult for most people to find value in open sourcing their code.

 GitHub is a company built by developers for developers.
 The cofounders were all extremely technical.
-They weren't your typical bottom-bucket startup founders who think they're Max Levchin but can't use version control or write unit tests.
+They aren't your typical bottom-bucket startup founders who think they're Max Levchin but can't use version control or write unit tests.
 Their target customers are developers and engineering teams.
+They're a company by developers for developers.

 If your company is built by developers for developers like GitHub, you should strongly consider open source.